-ARE YOU AN ICT OR COMPUTER SCIENCE TEACHER IN PUBLIC OR PRIVATE SECONDARY SCHOOL IN LAGOS?
+ARE YOU AN ICT OR STEM (Science, Technology, Engineering & Maths) TEACHER IN PUBLIC OR PRIVATE SECONDARY SCHOOL IN NIGERIA?

 If yes, this opportunity is for you.
-Join our team of teachers to participate in a STEM and Digital literacy training project sponsored by IHS Tower Nigeria Limited.
-Application is opened for our 2018 ICT/Computer science and STEM teachers training program below.
+Join our team of teachers to participate in a STEM and Digital literacy training powered by WAAW Foundation.
+Application is opened for our 2019 ICT/Computer science and STEM teachers training program below.

-The STEM and digital literacy project sponsored by IHS Tower will train 40 trainers who are STEM and ICT secondary school teachers in Lagos, with the aim that the teachers would return to their schools to launch STEM tutoring and mentoring programs including after school clubs.
+The STEM and digital literacy teachers training sponsored by WAAW Foundation will train 100 trainers who are STEM and ICT secondary school teachers in Lagos, Abuja and Imo states; with the aim that the teachers would return to their schools to launch STEM tutoring and mentoring programs including after-school clubs.

-Criteria for selecting Teachers and Schools for the STEM and Digital literacy project
+Criteria for selecting Teachers and Schools for the STEM and Digital literacy training

 2. School must have a functioning ICT lab.

-4. Teachers must be able to organize 3 month afterschool program
+3. Teachers must be able to organize STEM afterschool program

-5. Teacher must be able to create a team of students and present a project at the Technovation challenge/competition in December
+4. Teacher must be able to create a team of students participate in the GLOCAL classroom program and present a project at the Technovation challenge/competition in December

 We train STEM Secondary Teachers across Africa.
-Register below for our next Workshop.
+Register below for our up-coming Workshop.